Grace Presbyterian Church of New Zealand: Theology

 The denomination teaches that "the Bible is the inspired Word of God and it contains everything people need to know for salvation".

-Church positions on social issues
+Church positions on issues of particular interest

 Grace Presbyterian Church teaches that homosexual practice is sinful.
 In relation to abortion, it maintains that the Bible does not distinguish between prenatal and postnatal life.

-GPCNZ believes that women are valued members of the church, but that the Biblical scriptures limit the office of pastors and elders only to men.
+GPCNZ believes that women are valued members of the church, equal in value before God, but that the Biblical scriptures do define different roles within life and the church according to the order of how God made us.
+This means although GPCNZ encourages men & women to serve in the church wherever they can, GPCNZ does not have women as Pastors or elders.

-Each congregation has the right to own and control the property.
+Each congregation has the right to own and control their own property.

 Local Churches are represented in the Presbytery and the General Assembly.

 Ecumenical relations

 GPCNZ is in the process of forming formal links with the Reformed Churches of New Zealand, the Presbyterian Church of Australia, and the Presbyterian Church in America.

 It is a member denomination of the World Reformed Fellowship.